-Two in five people in hospital never have any visitors, research suggests.
+Two in five hospital patients 'never have visitors'

 A poll of 200 hospital nurses for the Royal Voluntary Service found many believed the lack of visitors had a detrimental effect on patient recovery.